Space Medicine Lecture Series

 Learning Objectives: Articulate how medical care can be provided in extreme environments in space; list some of the top health concerns for astronauts on deep space exploration missions; and explain how developing medical care approaches and technologies for space can impact healthcare on Earth.

-Eric Bershad, M.D., Assistant Professor, Baylor Neurology and Space Medicine
+Eric Bershad, M.D., Associate Professor, Baylor Neurology and Space Medicine

 - Medical Events and Health Care in Space

 Jonathan Clark, M.D., Associate Professor, Baylor Neurology and Space Medicine, NSBRI Space Medicine Advisor and Former NASA Flight Surgeon

 Learning Objectives: Understand the hazards associated with space operations during various phases of spaceflight; gain familiarity with the specialty of space medicine and the hazards associated with human spaceflight; and recognize the challenges of health care delivery in the space environment.